dpereda/resolutions/readme.md

 I am hoping going thru this agian will make alot more things "click".

-I am have also started working on my own projects.
+I have also started working on my own projects.

-Episode 2 done.
+Episode 2 done. of 20.